L'imboscata

-L'imboscata is a studio album by Italian singer-songwriter Franco Battiato, released by Mercury Records in 1996.
+L'imboscata (Italian for "The ambush") is a studio album by Italian singer-songwriter Franco Battiato, released by Mercury Records in 1996.
 After some more experimental albums and meditative songs, the album marked the return of Battiato to a rock sound and to a massive commercial success, mainly pushed by the success of the song "La cura".

 Production

-For this album Battiato changed his songwriting technique, composing most of the music on the guitar and not on the piano.
+For this album Battiato changed his songwriting approach, composing most of the music on guitar rather than piano.

 The album was recorded between June and August 1996 at Plus XXX Studio in Paris and Digital Studio in Capri.
 Among the musicians who collaborated to the album, were David Rhodes, Gavin Harrison, Antonella Ruggiero, Giovanni Lindo Ferretti, and Nicola Walker Smith (the wife and collaborator of composer Geoff Smith).

 Antoine-Jean Gros' Battle of the Pyramids was chosen as cover art.
 The album was dedicated to the Sicilian novelist Gesualdo Bufalino, who had died in June.